Bigimus/BizBashAPI/README.md

   getCategory() --> Returns topicID dict with the format - {Topic: topicID}
   - Topic refers to the topic of the venue.
   - topicID is the websites key for a specific Topic

-  getLocation(path) --> Returns locations_dict the with format - {Venue: Address}
+  getLocation(marketID, topicID, limit) --> Returns locations_dict the with format - {Venue: Address}
-  - path refers to search parameter for the URL

-  searchLocation(marketID, topicID) --> Returns location_dict with the format - {Venue: Address}
-  - Must use marketID and topicID, NOT Market and Topic
+  - OPTIONAL: marketID
+  - OPTIONAL: topicID
+  - OPTIONAL: limit
+  The limit changes depending on what values are given.
+  For example, if you input no values the default limit is 50 pages.
+  Otherwise, the limit will be equal to one less of the total amount of pages.

 ## DISCLAIMER:
 This API is not associated with bizbash or any entity related to it.
 This software was designed and purposed for educational purposes.